 Risk management objectives and policies

-The Company is exposed to various risks in relation to financial instruments.
-The Company's financial assets and liabilities by category are summarised below:
+The Cell is exposed to various risks in relation to financial instruments.
+The main types of risks are market risk, credit risk and liquidity risk.
+The Cell's financial assets and liabilities by category are summarised below.